 - 1 Interactive Exhibition Gallery "Ajippa" showcases the various cultures of regions that had historically interacted with Japan.
-Other efforts include areas such as educational kits development, visitor experience programs, and collaborative programs with other educational institutions. - @ Educational programs in association with special exhibitions and the Cultural Exchange Exhibition (permanent exhibition) - · Programs to improve exhibition understanding - · Conducting of workshops - · Production of guidebooks - 3 "Kyupack" educational kits to be used in secondary schools - 4 Operation of the Kyuhaku-go mobile museum - © Campus Members System to strengthen ties with universities and other higher educational institutions - ® Educational activities based on "Kyushu National Museum's picture books" for children - Supporting volunteer activities
+Other efforts include areas such as educational kits development, visitor experience programs, and collaborative programs with other educational institutions - 2 Educational programs in association with special exhibitions and the Cultural Exchange Exhibition (permanent exhibition) - · Programs to improve exhibition understanding - Posting videos on YouTube that introduce exhibits - · Distributing videos of workshops, etc. under the "Kvohaku at Home" program - Conducting of workshops - · Production of guidebooks - (3) "Kyunack" educational kits to be used in secondary schools - 4 Operation of the Kyuhaku-go mobile museum - (§) Campus Members System to strengthen ties with universities and other higher educational institutions - ® Educational activities based on "Kyushu National Museum's Picture Books" for children - Supporting volunteer activities

-We encourage various volunteer activities at the museum in areas including exhibition explanations, educational programs, guided tours (including behind the scenes "Backyard Tours"), the environment, events, and Data compilation.
+We support various volunteer activities, including guided tours and "behind the scenes" tours, initiatives to improve the museum environment, and workshop events.